FixedDev/command-flow/docs/imperatively/intro.md

-## Annotated Commands
+## Imperative Command Creation

-`command-flow` allows developers to create full command trees in a declarative way using annotated classes and methods.
+We can imperatively create commands using the command builder interface.
+This way to create commands is the most flexible one, but also the most verbose.

-The annotated command API is just an alternative way to create `Command` instances, we use this instead of the classic `Command.builder(String)` method.
+An alternative to this approach is to use the [annotation-based command creation](../annotated/annotated.md).

 ### Comparison